reem/rfcs/text/0000-join-types.md

 # Drawbacks

-It's a highly complex feature that introduces new forms of subtyping and a relatively complicated compilation strategy, adding complexity to the compiler and language.
+It's a highly complex feature that introduces new forms of implicit behavior and a relatively complicated compilation strategy, adding complexity to the compiler and language.

-It doesn't enable anything that was actually impossible previously, just makes certain cases easier.
+It doesn't enable anything that was actually impossible previously, just makes certain cases easier or much shorter.

 # Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+Don't do this.

+Create a different syntax for implicit instantiation of regular enums.

 # Unresolved questions